JonathanReeve/template-course-website/content/index.md

  5. In 800 words, write about what you notice about these trends.
 Which columns are categorical data, and which are quantitative?
 You might want to address anything you notice about the choice of columns, or categories (of age and race).
  6. Submit your Jupyter Notebook (.ipynb) file to CourseWorks.

-## Week 6: Language Diversity and Justice
+## Week 6: Language diversity and digital justice

 Required readings: